-- 1 In the Query Type list in the toolbar, click Event snapshot. - 2 Use the Tag Picker to select one or more event tags that have a snapshot event action. - 3 In the Columns pane, click on each tab and configure the parameters for the query. - See Tag Set Tab on page 188. - See Columns Tab on page 189. - See Time Tab on page 212. - See Order Tab on page 216. - 4 To view the results, click the Data tab in the Results pane.
+- 1. In the Query Type list in the toolbar, click Event snapshot. - 2.
+Use the Tag Picker to select one or more event tags that have a snapshot event action. - 3.
+In the Columns pane, click on each tab and configure the parameters for the query. - See Tag Set Tab. - See Columns Tab. - See Time Tab. - See Order Tab. - 4.
+To view the results, click the Data tab in the Results pane.